 Do you remember Nyan Cat?
 The pixelated cat who travels to outer space on a rainbow?
 Well, Android paid tribute to the Internet's favorite feline friend with the Easter egg for Android 4.0 Ice Cream Sandwich.

 After tapping on the Android version number several times, a pixelated Bugdroid will appear.
 When you tap and hold on this, a Nyan Cat-inspired animation will begin featuring 8-bit Nyandroids shooting up into space.
 Nice.

 Android 3.0 Honeycomb's Easter egg is far less scary than Gingerbread's but it's nonetheless strange.
 Go through the same steps as mentioned above to activate it, and what you will see is a neon bee.
 A square box will appear underneath the bee's stinger housing the word 'REZZZZZ'.

 In the Tron universe – which the bee appears to be part of – ‘Rezzing’ is the term used for generating a person or object in its game grid.
 Quite why Google is riffing on Tron, we don't know.

 The Easter egg found in Android 2.3 Gingerbread is frightening.
 Featuring a hand-painted picture of a demonic, bow-tie wearing, yellow-eyed gingerbread man, a disconcerted Bugdroid and zombies, this first Easter egg is not only unsettling but strikingly different from Google's later attempts.
 Thankfully.

-To view this – as well as all of the other Easter eggs on our list – go into your device settings, choose about phone and tap on the Android version until the Easter egg appears.
+To view this – as well as all of the other Easter eggs on our list – go into your device's Settings, choose About phone and tap on the Android version until the Easter egg appears.

 Did you know of all of these Easter eggs?
 Did we miss any?
-Let us know in the comments.
+Let us know in the comments below.